fommil/fpmortals/manuscript/wip.md

 run and the next thing we are going to run.
 However, `Free` can be useful for writing tests.

-TODO: put like this, it sounds like Free could be used for caching?

-It requires a lot of boilerplate to create a free structure.
+There is a lot of boilerplate to create a free structure.
 We shall use this study of `Free` as an opportunity to learn how to generate the boilerplate and get some technical annoyances out of the way before moving on to more useful structures.